-I use the follwing ratios, depending on the type of chocolate:
+Before you can start with the cake you need to prepare the chocolate ganache for which I use the following ratios, depending on the type of chocolate:

 dark chocolate* 2 : 1 cream